 Maurice Thaon, under the direction of Abbé Breuil – a teacher at the Collège de France and a specialist in cave art - made the first drawings and sketches of the cave walls.
 Lascaux Cave was opened to the public as early as 1948.
 From the very beginning it met with unprecedented success from tourists, although this was not without negative consequences as their carbon dioxide rapidly began to affect the fragile cave art.
 In order to preserve these works of art, André Malraux, then Minister of Culture, set up a scientific commission to study Lascaux which led to its closure on the 18th April 1963.

-Lascaux II is Born
+Rediscover Lascaux II

 We took advantage of the winter break to make improvements, repairs and receive visitors in ever-better conditions!
 Of course, we made sure to preserve the hillside, the surrounding woods and the original cave.My Tickets

 Everyone has the time to fully appreciate the sheer force of Lascaux by placing this masterpiece within the context of prehistory, the evolution of mankind and the history of tool-making.
-Make sure you talk to the guides too; they are always keen to share their knowledge after the visit.
+Make sure you talk to the guides too; they are always keen to share their knowledge after the tour.

-Participants are limited to a maximum of 30.My Tickets
+Participants are limited to about 30.My Tickets